aflaag-notes/discrete-math/README.md

 ## TODO

-- fix the macro to have english text (i have literally no idea how to do that)
+- change language to english